IBE160/SG-Gruppe-Stavanger/docs/product-brief-ibe160-2025-11-03.md

 **Date:** 2025-11-03
 **Author:** BIP
-**Status:** Draft for PM Review
+**Status:** Final Draft for Architect Review

 ---

 ## Executive Summary

 A mobile-responsive web application that helps users reduce food waste and discover meal inspiration by intelligently managing their kitchen inventory.
+This project will be developed as a 6-week student project.

 ---